-Design your own blueprint using the Blueprint Designer.
-Built-in steps, scripts, and existing blueprints are building blocks you can drag and drop to create new blueprints.
-Each step or process performs a specific action (or a series of actions), such as launching servers, mounting a volume, registering a load balancer, installing an application, configuring a web cluster, and so on.
+The Blueprint Designer provides a canvas for designing your own blueprint.
+Use built-in steps, scripts, and existing blueprints as building blocks you can drag and drop to perform a specific action or a series of actions, such as launching servers, mounting a volume, registering a load balancer, installing an application, configuring a web cluster, and so on.

 - Step 1: Create a new blueprint and enter overview details

 - Step 2: Define deployment steps and blueprints

 - Step 4: Add parameters (optional)